RodShokrian/EarthquakeVisualizer/Readme.md

 Familiarize self with D3 and refine scope of project based on functionality/limitations of the library.

+**Day 2**:

+-Begin building charts.
-**Day 2**: Begin building charts.
-Have barebones skeletons of charts rendering the relevant data.
+-Have barebones skeletons of charts rendering the relevant data.

+**Day 3**:

+-Continue building charts.
-**Day 3**: Continue building charts.
-Add interactivity/ability to switch between datasets or timeframes.
-Ensure a smooth user experience on a 'slippy' map.
-Begin styling charts.
+-Add interactivity/ability to switch between datasets or timeframes.
+-Ensure a smooth user experience on a 'slippy' map.
+-Begin styling charts.

+**Day 4**:

-**Day 4**: Style and polish the app.
-Potentially add a second color scheme.
-Add a landing page with background knowledge on the subject and a brief explanation of the app's functionality.
+-Style and polish the app.
+-Potentially add a second color scheme.
+-Add a landing page with background knowledge on the subject and a brief explanation of the app's functionality.

 ### Bonus Features